Why a single senator is blocking US military promotions and what it means for the Pentagon

 Approving military nominations and promotions has long been one of the most bipartisan duties of the Senate.
 But the Alabama Republican shattered that norm with his blanket hold, which the Pentagon says has already stalled more than 260 nominations of senior officers and could balloon to 650 by the end of the year.

-Tuberville, a former college football coach who has closely aligned himself with former President Donald Trump since he was elected in 2020, has showed few signs of letting up.
+Tuberville, a former college football coach who has closely aligned himself with former President Donald Trump since he was elected in 2020, has shown few signs of letting up.

 Democrats have repeatedly gone to the Senate floor to try and call up the nominations.
 But Tuberville has objected each time.

-Note: This story has been updated to correct the day Austin called Tuberville.
-It was Thursday, not Friday.